kotatsuyaki/cloud-compute-hw-2/main.md

 ![Running the container and the client](./images/hello.png)

+The size of the container image is minimized by using multi-stage builds functionaliy provided by Docker.
+A statically-linked binary built in under Alpine Linux container is copied to an empty (`FROM scratch`) container, producing an image with only 13 kilobytes.

 # B. Screenshots for Task 3

 The client was modified to read destination IP and port from stdin.